SDA Doctrine Versus Bible Truth: Three Angels' Messages

 Those are very strong Biblical reasons for rejecting Millerism!
 Protestants were absolutely right in rejecting Miller.
 So, why would God punish them for being correct?
 Why would God reject Protestant churches when they were right and the Adventists were the ones who were wrong?

-For the last 175 years, Adventists have spent the vast majority of their efforts and resources aimed at recruiting members from other Christian churches.
+For the last 180 years, Adventists have spent the vast majority of their efforts and resources aimed at recruiting members from other Christian churches.
 On more than one occasion it has been reported that SDA missionaries, rather than attempting to convert the heathens, will try to win converts from natives that have already been converted to Christianity through the efforts of other non-SDA missionaries.
-This is because Adventists view all other churches as "fallen" or "Babylon" and they see it as their special mission to call people out of "Babylon."
-This teaching seriously distorts the purpose of the gospel message.
+This is because SDAs view all other churches as "fallen" or "Babylon" and they see it as their special mission to call people out of "Babylon."
+This teaching seriously distorts the meaning of the gospel message.
+Instead of "seeking and saving the lost" as Jesus did, and as He instructed his true disciples to do, SDAs invest substantial effort in trying to convert the "saved" to their own doctrines.

 4. What is the Third Message?